TeaZea/codespaces-locallibrary/README.txt

 Add imports and paths to urlpatterns in url.py in main folder Create url.py in app folder and add imports
-Run server to see if it works - navigate to /admin/ to ensure it does
+Run server to see if it works - navigate to /admin/ to ensure it does Add models
+Add models you made into admin.py